|← Chapter 11·||Turning Signs (Contents)||References||gnoxic home|

 So, once upon a time there were animals ancestral to man who were not conscious.
 That is not to say that these animals lacked brains.
 They were no doubt percipient, intelligent, complexly motivated creatures, whose internal control mechanisms were in many respects the equals of our own.
 But it is to say that they had no way of looking in upon the mechanism.Once again, as in the Einstein/Infeld model of inquiry, we have a hidden ‘mechanism,’ but this time it is inside the animal – psychologically, as the psyche, mind or ‘self’; biologically, as the internal dynamics of the nervous system, where (we think) thinking and experience occur.
 Humphrey's hypothetical ancestors are conscious of the external world, but not of the internal.
 They have intentions, but they are not conscious of their intentions, or of themselves as perceivers: they do not perceive their own ‘internal control mechanisms’ or their own perceptual systems.
 How could an animal from whom these ‘mechanisms’ are hidden become conscious of itself as a ‘percipient, intelligent, complexly motivated creature’?
 Theories about this are controversial, as they can be tested only by reading and interpreting traces of the distant past.— Humphrey (1984, 48-9)

 Even theories about the more directly observable process of development in children are controversial.
 Humphrey (1984, 30) argues that a child learns to recognize other minds by becoming conscious of himself as an actor and subject of experience and then ‘reasoning by analogy from his own case.’
 But if you were the only being in the world who experienced the world, you could have no conception of experience, because you would never see a difference between the world and the experience of it.
 Children begin to get a vague sense of this difference when they first realize (around age four, according to many psychologists) that other people have intentions – that their behavior is purposeful – and that they see the world from a point of view.
 In other words, there are other people, and the flip side of this coin must be that oneself is a person too.
 Prior to this realization, one can have no distinct idea of a self as ‘subject of experience.’
-Dialog and ‘joint attention’ (Tomasello 1999) co-develop for the child, and consciousness of self emerges as this joint attention turns toward oneself.
-No system can see itself from the same (‘first-person’) point of view from which it looks out at the world; it can only see itself as if from another's (‘third-person’) point of view, from which that person (that ‘self’) is part of the world.
+Dialogue and ‘joint attention’ (Tomasello 1999) co-develop for the child, and consciousness of self emerges as this joint attention turns toward oneself.
+No system can see itself from the same (‘first-person’) point of view from which it looks out at the world; it can only see itself as if from another's (‘third-person’) point of view, from which that “first” person (that “self”) is part of the world.
 This is an even more ‘imaginative achievement’ than the original carving up of the uncarved block: this other point of view is unimaginable until one begins to interact with a ‘second person’ within a world common to both.
-These three ‘persons’ are wholly interdependent, intersubjective manifestations of interbeing (a term i owe to Thich Nhat Hanh).
+These three ‘persons’ are wholly interdependent, intersubjective manifestations of interbeing (as Thich Nhat Hanh calls it).

 Peirce explains this further in a 1906 letter draft, where he says that the Sign is a medium determined by its Object to determine an Interpretant, or rather a triad of Interpretants.